krishpranav/twitterwatch/README.md

     sudo su postgres # Not necessary on Mac OS X createuser -s twitterwatch --pwprompt
-    createdb -O twitterwatch birdwatcher
+    createdb -O twitterwatch twitterwatch

 You now have a new PostgreSQL user with the name `twitterwatch` and with the password you typed into the prompt.
-You also created a database with the name `birdwatcher` which is owned by the `twitterwatch` user.
+You also created a database with the name `twitterwatch` which is owned by the `twitterwatch` user.

 ### 4. Graphviz